 Even a move across town can feel like a huge project, but with a solid game plan, you can make the entire process feel much more manageable.
 A little bit of prep work goes a long way toward ensuring everything runs smoothly on moving day.
 By breaking down the process into simple, actionable steps, you can stay organized, reduce stress, and set yourself up for a seamless transition into your new home.
 Think of it as creating a roadmap for your move—one that guides you from your first packed box to your last piece of furniture.

-Build Your Moving Timeline and Checklist
+Create Your Moving Timeline and Checklist

 The secret to a low-stress move is starting early and staying organized.
 The best way to do that is to create a detailed to-do list and a timeline.
 Start about eight weeks out and assign tasks to each week, like booking your movers, gathering supplies, and changing your address.
 A comprehensive moving checklist is your best friend here, as it keeps you on track and ensures nothing important falls through the cracks.
 You can tackle small tasks week by week instead of letting everything pile up.
 This simple step transforms a mountain of work into a series of manageable molehills.